Communities

 Apart from the chukas hagoy question, why should it be allowed to bake a key into bread to improve the chances of good parnossoh - it contradicts our faith in Who controls parnossoh.

-ploni‭ wrote over 3 years ago
+ploni‭ wrote almost 4 years ago

 When I was a kid we used to do it but then my parents found out its source and haven’t done it since.